About Static Row Partition Elimination

 The comments associated with the following queries assume an even distribution of the rows among the row partitions and many data blocks per partition.
 Without being able to use static row partition elimination, these queries would be all-AMP, full-table scans.

 The first SELECT request reads 2 row partitions on all AMPs.
-This means that Teradata Database reads roughly 2/28 of the data blocks in the markets table.
+This means that the database reads roughly 2/28 of the data blocks in the markets table.

 SELECT * FROM markets WHERE productname LIKE 'B%';

-The next SELECT request reads only one row partition on all AMPS; therefore, Teradata Database reads roughly 1/28 of the data blocks in markets.
+The next SELECT request reads only one row partition on all AMPS; therefore, the database reads roughly 1/28 of the data blocks in markets.

 SELECT * FROM markets WHERE productname < 'B';

-The next SELECT request reads 2 row partitions on all AMPs; therefore, Teradata Database reads roughly 2/28 of the data blocks in markets.
+The next SELECT request reads 2 row partitions on all AMPs; therefore, the database reads roughly 2/28 of the data blocks in markets.

 SELECT * FROM markets WHERE productname LIKE UPPER('B%');